Get Extraction Smart

 No matter what workshop you work in, extraction is paramount.
-Your safety should always come first and making sure you have the right extraction system in place will improve this no end.
+Your safety should always come first and making sure you have the right extractor for your work will improve this no end.

 If you’re an employer or employee, you will have undoubtedly heard of LEV (Local Exhaust Ventilation) and its implications, as in the workplace you have to comply to COSHH (Care of Substances Hazardous to Health) regulations.
 But if you’re a home user, you may not have heard of it.